ORIC Pharmaceuticals Reports Fourth Quarter and Full Year 2022 Financial Results and Operational Updates

 Cash and investments of $228.2 million expected to fund operating plan into first half of 2025

-SOUTH SAN FRANCISCO, Calif. and SAN DIEGO, March 16, 2023 (GLOBE NEWSWIRE) -- ORIC Pharmaceuticals, Inc. (Nasdaq: ORIC), a clinical stage oncology company focused on developing treatments that address mechanisms of therapeutic resistance, today reported financial results and operational updates for the quarter and year ended December 31, 2022.
+SOUTH SAN FRANCISCO, Calif. and SAN DIEGO, March 16, 2023 (GLOBE NEWSWIRE) -- ORIC Pharmaceuticals, Inc. ORIC, a clinical stage oncology company focused on developing treatments that address mechanisms of therapeutic resistance, today reported financial results and operational updates for the quarter and year ended December 31, 2022.

 "We had a productive 2022, during which we made significant progress across our clinical pipeline, advanced multiple preclinical discovery programs, and further strengthened the balance sheet," said Jacob M. Chacko, MD, chief executive officer.
 "We commenced dosing for all three Phase 1b trials in 2022 and selected a drug candidate for our potential first-in-class PLK4 inhibitor.
 We are pleased with the ongoing enrollment across our three Phase 1b trials and are looking forward to sharing initial clinical data for ORIC-533, ORIC-114, and ORIC-944 in the second half of 2023."